jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     def add(first_input, second_input):
         return first_input + second_input

-  all the tests are still passing.
+  and all the tests are still passing.
 The world is my oyster!

 ----